osmandapp/web/main/docs/user/personal/storage.md

 :::note
 You need to subscribe to [OsmAnd Pro](../purchases/android.md#free-and-paid-features).
 :::

+Allows to keep your OsmAnd data in OsmAnd Cloud and restore your data from OsmAnd Cloud.
+It's a cross platform feature.

 When you subscrebed to [OsmAnd Pro](../purchases/android.md#free-and-paid-features), you need to make registration for _Backup & Restore_ function or enter your registrated e-mail: